Postumus: Establishment of a Gallic Empire

 Scholars continue to debate whether Postumus originally intended to dislodge Gallienus from Rome or was content to rule only the western provinces.
 From the beginning of his usurpation, Postumus had made it clear that his priority was for Gaul, and that he had no immediate intentions to make a bid for Rome.
-Postumus' power base was Gaul and his main responsibility was the defense of the Rhine provinces.
+Postumus's power base was Gaul and his main responsibility was the defense of the Rhine provinces.
 If he marched against Gallienus, then he would be exposing his heartland not only to the Germanic tribes but also potentially to any number of usurpers.
 Perhaps he hoped to achieve some official recognition from Gallienus; what is clear, however, is that Postumus was not overtly separatist and did not revive the 1st-century dream of an independent Galliarum imperium.
 (See Julius Sabinus and revolt of the Batavi.)
-The forms, titles, and administrative structures of Postumus' principate remained conventionally Roman.
+The forms, titles, and administrative structures of Postumus's principate remained conventionally Roman.

 Confrontation with Gallienus

 For four years Gallienus was too distracted by Germanic invasions and other usurpers in the east to address the situation to his north and west, but in 265 he launched a campaign to defeat Postumus.
-His first attempt failed when Postumus managed to escape from a precarious situation due to the carelessness of Gallienus' cavalry commander Aureolus.
+His first attempt failed when Postumus managed to escape from a precarious situation due to the carelessness of Gallienus's cavalry commander Aureolus.
 Aureolus was punished with demotion, eventually leading him to turn against Gallienus in 267.

 A second campaign, led by Gallienus himself, also seemed to have the advantage over Postumus, but while Gallienus was besieging a city in Gaul (perhaps Augusta Treverorum), he was wounded and forced to withdraw.
 After this, Gallienus was occupied with crises in the rest of his empire and did not confront Postumus again.